dartsim/dart/docs/readthedocs/tutorials/biped.md

 }
 ```
 Once the joint limits are set, the next task is to enforce
 self-collision.
-By default, DART does not check self-collision within
+By default, KIDO does not check self-collision within
 a skeleton.
 You can enable self-collision checking on the biped by
 ```cpp
 SkeletonPtr loadBiped()